End correction

-If you add this in total length calculated based on sound frequency the actual length will be longer.
-This equation will increase the flute length if flute diameter will be larger but in real sense it reduces the length as the diameter increases.
-It looks contradictory but in real sense this equation is not accurate for all bore / pipe diameter.
-For example this is correct for G bass flute for 20mm bore diameter but as diameter increases then this equation have negative effect means length will reduce.
-The pipe wall thickness correction also need to be added here for accuracy.
+This equation increases the flute length if flute diameter is larger but reduces the length as the diameter increases.
+This equation is not accurate for all bore / pipe diameters.
+For example this is correct for G bass flute for 20mm bore diameter, but as diameter increases this equation has negative effects reducing the length.
+A correction for the pipe wall thickness correction must also be added.

 where $r$ is the radius of the neck and $D$ is the hydraulic diameter of the neck;